AnalyticsByJake/Excel_in_Aisle_5/README.md

   <img src="images/image_1_walmart_logo.jpeg" width=550/>
 </p>

-The limited fields in the original dataset challenged me to get creative in connecting variables to highlight relationships and connections between them.
-At the same time, I was able to really explore the details in more depth than datasets that might be overwhelming in terms of variables.
+The limited fields in the original dataset challenged me to get innovative in connecting variables to highlight relationships.
+At the same time, I was able to really explore the details in more depth than datasets that might have an overwhelming number of variables.
 From cleaning and analysis to visualization, this project hits the core elements of EDA and business intelligence — all in Excel.

 <p align="center">
   <img src="images/image_2_cat_sale.jpg", width=650/>